 HOW TOXIC IS THE POISON SUMAC PLANT?

-Poison Sumac plant belongs to the Rhus Genus family that comprises of the urushiol toxin, which causes soreness, aching, and irritation.
-This toxin is readily present in the poison sumac, poison oak, and poison ivy plant.
+Poison Sumac plant belongs to the Rhus Genus family which comprises the urushiol toxin, which causes soreness, aching, and irritation.
+This toxin is readily present in the poison sumac, poison oak, and poison ivy plants.
 According to researchers, the poison sumac plant has shown the highest concentration of urushiol, which makes it more harmful than poison oak and poison ivy.
-The plant was also termed as the most lethal plant in all of the United States.
+The plant was also termed the most lethal plant in all of the United States.

 SYMPTOMS OF POISON SUMAC INFECTION:

 Poison Sumac infection is usually observed 8 to 48 hours after contacting the plant.
 It shows several symptoms, which include:

 - Sores and Blisters

 - Difficulty in Breathing